 - If we need to, know how to adapt the community approach for better results in the current climate

-We will hear from James Zimmer Smith, Store Manager at Metro Bank Cambridge, Neil Bharadwa, owner of the Cambridge Juice Company and Faye Holland, Founder and Chair of Cofinitive Cambridge and South Cambs Chamber.
+We will hear from James Zimmer Smith, Store Manager at Metro Bank Cambridge, Neil Bharadwa, owner of the Cambridge Fruit Company and Faye Holland, Founder of Cofinitive and Chair of Cambridge and South Cambs Chamber.
 There will be an opportunity for delegates to ask questions after the discussion.
 The session will conclude with four key takeaways for charitable organisations to consider as they look to build meaningful and sustainable partnerships with the business community.

 Cost: Free to community organisations and charities in Cambridgeshire.

 Information and Booking: To find out more and to book a place please email firstname.lastname@example.org.

 Rachel Briant is a female entrepreneur and the mastermind behind Get Synergised, a bespoke consultancy and project management service established to enable the business, voluntary, charitable and public sectors to collaborate for greater social impact.

 Highly skilled at building effective partnerships and a natural collaborator, Rachel provides strategic thinking, internal audits, presentations, project management and online workshops for all sectors, driven by the conviction that working together we are a powerful catalyst for change.

 Rachel inspires others to leverage resource to help build sustainable and resilient communities, in turn addressing some of the most pressing social issues of our time.
 Rachel works to ensure that Corporate Social Responsibility practices and approaches to giving back and collaboration are embedded and aligned within any organisational strategy.
 Drawing on her 20 years combined experience in all sectors, Rachel is motivated and passionate about connecting people, empowering others and making a difference.